 - Bake the cookies for 10-12 minutes until edges are lightly browned.
 The centers will still appear very soft, but the cookies will continue to set as they cool.
 You can press a few more chips into the tops of the cookies at this point (the chips will stick because the cookies are still warm).

 - Allow the cookies to cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.

 - Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 3-4 days.
 Allow to come to room temperature and continue with step 4.
-Baked cookies freeze well – up to three months.
-Unbaked cookie dough balls freeze well – up to three months.
+Baked cookies freeze well—up to three months.
+Unbaked cookie dough balls freeze well—up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.

 - Cake Mix: You can use funfetti cake mix and leave out the sprinkles called for in this recipe.
 I usually use vanilla cake mix.
 Remember, you only need 1 and 1/4 cups of dry mix.
 Not the whole box.
 Gluten free cake mix is not recommended.